Who doesn’t like receiving a gift in the mail?

 Our lives take place online and they also take place in the physical world.
 It makes sense that marketing does the same thing and this is why direct mail is still relevant today.

-6 Direct Mail Strategy Tips
+Direct Mail Guide: 6 Strategy Tips

 Direct mail is like any other form of marketing - you want to stand out from the crowd.
 It’s almost as easy for someone to throw your direct mail in the trash as it is to delete an unwanted email, so you’ve got to find a way of standing out from the crowd and engaging your target audience.